OvidijusParsiunas/deep-chat/README.md

 <deep-chat></deep-chat>
 ```

-The exact syntax will vary depending on the framework of your choice ([see here](https://deepchat.dev/examples/frameworks)).
+The exact syntax for the above will vary depending on the framework of your choice ([see here](https://deepchat.dev/examples/frameworks)).

 ### :zap: Connect